codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/advanced-workflows.md

 It is hard to describe all possible cases, because Codefresh support a [mini DSL]({{site.baseurl}}/docs/codefresh-yaml/expression-condition-syntax/) for conditions.
 All examples mentioned in [conditional execution]({{site.baseurl}}/docs/codefresh-yaml/conditional-execution-of-steps/) are still valid in parallel pipelines.

-For example run this step only if a PR is opened against the production branch:
+For example, run this step only if a PR is opened against the production branch:

 {% highlight yaml %}
 {% raw %}